 The flexibility of trusts is another key component to there being an effective estate management solution.
 There are different kinds of trust, each catering to different requirements, so your potential trustee, tax adviser or legal adviser can advise you on the most suitable kind of trust for your needs.
 A ‘bare’ or nominee trust is where the trustee is only a nominee, the trustees must simply follow the lawful instructions of the beneficiary in relation to the assets held in the trust.
 Conversely, a discretionary trust is guided by the trust instrument and the settlor’s letter of wishes, meaning that assets are administered and distributed in accordance with the settlors’ wishes.
 The trustees have discretion over the appointment of income or capital to the beneficiaries, there is no fixed entitlement.
 The range of options provided by trusts, and any conditions/wishes of your own you wish to attach, can be generally examined and incorporated.

 It’s no secret that tax laws around trusts are one of their appeals in some jurisdictions.
 Although in recent years legislation changes have tightened the tax benefits trusts for residents of some jurisdictions, they can often still be a very tax-efficient option depending on an individual’s personal circumstances.
 Trusts may have the secondary effect of giving the opportunity to defer tax liabilities or remove them altogether.
 Inheritance Tax may be applicable on the transfer of assets or funds into the trust by UK residents, upon the death of the settlor or at ten-yearly anniversaries.
 For Jersey residents this is not an issue.
 Each kind of trust is taxed differently, so it is definitely another issue to discuss with your potential trustee on the drawing up of your trust, and one we will look at in more detail later on in this series.
-Sign up to the monthly email list to have the rest of the series delivered to your inbox.

 Now we’ve drawn attention to these important considerations in setting up a trust, we’re ready to have the documents drawn up.
 Our next article will examine the process of drawing up your trust deed, and what you can expect.